picatrix1899/barghos/barghos-core-api/src/main/resources/reasoning.md

 The prefix "to" or "from" is used in functions that perform a conversion.
 For example a function "toArray" converts logically the current object into an array.

+## Reason for - Usage of per component isZero instead of isZero on squared length in vectors

+The reason for using a per component check against zero instead of first calculating the squared length and checking that against zero is, that the available tolerance for the squared length actually scales with dimensions. therefore a vec2 has more tolerance per component that a vec4. by checking each component, the tolerance is always the same. it also removes the need for transforming the tolerance to quadric space.

+## Reason for - Tolerance functions

+Certain functions have an overload with a tolerance parameter.
+The functions are suffixed with "EM", standing either for "E minus" (1.e-x) the scientific exponential expression, or "Error Margin".
+There is also always overloads for predefined tolerances "EM4", "EM6" and "EM8", which correspond to the values "1.e-4", "1.e-6" and "1.e-8".